 Breakfast at Tiffany’s is considered a classic and is still very popular all over the world.
 Although Audrey Hepburn had a long career and played many memorable roles, it is her portrayal of Holly Golightly that she is most known for.
 It also rejuvenated the career of Buddy Ebsen.
 It was his role as Doc Golightly that lead directly to his role as Jed Clampett in The Beverly Hillbillies.

 Breakfast at Tiffany’s is not only an iconic movie in the movie industry but in fashion as well.
 Holly’s look in the movie is seen as one of the most fashionable in cinematic history.
-The image of her carrying an oversized cigarette holder and her look in the opening scene are iconic.
+The image of her carrying an oversized cigarette holder and her look in the opening scene are iconic and are still seen on many pieces of merchandise.
 The black dress that Givenchy made for the movie still tops polls around the world as the most famous female screen outfit.
 One of the three dresses that were made was sold at a London auction in 2006 for no less than 467,200 pounds.